mesaguy/ansible-prometheus/docs/squid_exporter_boynux.md

       - '-squid-hostname="localhost"'
       - '-squid-port=3128'

-The version of squid_exporter to install:
+The version of squid_exporter_boynux to install.
+The default version can be found in the [squid_exporter_boynux variables file](../vars/software/squid_exporter_boynux.yml) and can be used to override the default version:

-    prometheus_squid_exporter_boynux_version: "1.8.2"
+    prometheus_squid_exporter_boynux_version: "1.0.0"

+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_squid_exporter_boynux_use_prerelease: true

 Port and IP to listen on.
 Defaults to listening on all available IPs on port 9301: